 A third approach that has gained international momentum since the 1990s is the engaged scholarship approach: Managers and executives become scholars through entering and completing a doctoral program designed for them, using a practitioner problem as the basis for their research.
 This approach aims at improved organizational effectiveness by ensuring that empirical and theoretical knowledge is rigorously produced for a relevant problem (Erwee, 2004, Aram and Salipante 2003).
 Read more about engaged scholarship in this white paper.

-Case Western Reserve University DM and PhD alumni and faculty may be selected as Research Fellows (RF) to the community.
+Case Western Reserve University DM and PhD alumni and faculty may be selected as Research Fellows (RF) to the EPS@Weatherhead community.

 - The designation is maintained for a period of three years once the person has successfully prepared a research proposal and has received approval from the program administrators within EPS@Weatherhead.

-- RF are required to be on the CWRU campus physically twice per year (including DM reunion) to present academic research updates.
+- RF are required to be on the CWRU campus physically twice per year (including the DM reunion) to present academic research updates.
 A schedule of proposed research and academic activity is to be prepared every year in order to be shared with the research team.

 - Other expectations for Research Fellows are: